MathiasDanzeisen/CppND-Capstone-Game/README.md

 5. Compile: `cmake --build .`  # or just "`make`"
 6. Run it: `./Game`.

+## File and folder strcuture
+.
+├── .vscode         -> configuration of vscode IDE
+├── CMakeLists.txt  -> cmake file fot the build
+├── CODEOWNERS
+├── conanfile.txt -> configuration file for conan dependency management
+├── data          -> files like images which are needed in the program ├── LICENSE.md
+├── README.md     -> This readme
+└── src           -> Source and header files
+    ├── controller.cpp
+    ├── controller.h
+    ├── game.cpp
+    ├── game.h
+    ├── logic.cpp
+    ├── logic.h
+    ├── main.cpp
+    ├── object2d.cpp
+    ├── object2d.h
+    ├── renderer.cpp
+    └── renderer.h

+## checklist
+* Compiling and Testing
+  * ✓ The submission must compile and run.
+* Loops, Functions, I/O
+  1. The project demonstrates an understanding of C++ functions and control structures.
+  2. The project accepts user input and processes the input.
+  3. third

 ## CC Attribution-ShareAlike 4.0 International
 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a